vsummet/cms230notes/chap01.md

 Each processor family has its own architecture.
 Assembly language is a programming view of the architecture of a particular processor.
 Each type of processor has its own assembly language.

 When you study an assembly language, you study the architecture of a particular processor.
 The study of any assembly language increases your professional understanding of computers.
-These notes are about the MIPS processor, which is a nice processor to study.
-The concepts in MIPS assembly are universal.
+These notes are about the ARM processor, which is a nice processor to study.
+The concepts in ARM assembly are universal.

 <img align="right" alt="levels of computer science" src="./images/ch01-levels.jpg">